sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 > sockets are used for a number of different network protocols (HTTP, FTP, Telnet
 > etc.), several sockets can be used simultaneously.

+> Sockets are created and used with a set function calls, which are sometimes referred
+> to as socket's application programming interface (API).
+Due to function calls,
+> socket can be opened just like regular files.

+> There are several types of network sockets:
+- **Datagram Sockets**